 - The student has a good knowledge and command of the language of instruction of the master’s programme, regardless of the minimum scores required by the master's programme.
 At the School of Arts, students who apply for a master programme have at least:

 - a minimum overall score of 6.5 on the IELTS test

 - a minimum total score of 90 on the TOEFL test

 - a B2 level of the Common European Framework of Reference

 - a similar result in another official language test recognized by LUCA School of Arts

-- All nationalities are eligible.
+- All nationalities, except for Russian, are eligible.
 The previous degree obtained should be from a higher education institution located outside Flanders.

 - Student mobility during the master's programme is allowed if supported by the master programme.
 However, at least half of the credits of the master's programme must be obtained at the Flemish higher education institution.

 - The duration of the mobility is 1 academic year and maximum the full duration of the Master’s programme.